zzzzMinde/PDF-Browser/README.md

 3. Click Next/Previous and it will rename the file

 Leaving the box empty WILL NOT RENAME THE FILE AND YOU CAN QUICKLY BROWSE THROUGH THE FILES WITHOUT RENAMING THEM

+You might need to install .NET frameworks or sumn